GBSEcom/DotNet/docs/PaymentApi.md

 namespace Example
 {
-    public class PrimaryPaymentTransactionExample
+    public class SubmitPrimaryTransactionExample
     {
         public void main()
         {

             var apiInstance = new PaymentApi();
-            var contentType = contentType_example;  // string | content type (default to application/json)
+            var contentType = contentType_example;  // string | Content type. (default to application/json)
             var clientRequestId = clientRequestId_example;  // string | A client-generated ID for request tracking and signature creation, unique per request.
 This is also used for idempotency control.
-We recommend 128-bit UUID format. var apiKey = apiKey_example;  // string | var timestamp = 789;  // long? | Epoch timestamp in milliseconds in the request from a client system.
-Used for Message Signature generation and time limit (5 mins). var primaryTransaction = new PrimaryTransaction(); // PrimaryTransaction | Primary Transaction request var messageSignature = messageSignature_example;  // string | Used to ensure the request has not been tampered with during transmission.
+We recommend 128-bit UUID format. var apiKey = apiKey_example;  // string | Key given to merchant after boarding associating their requests with the appropriate app in Apigee. var timestamp = 789;  // long? | Epoch timestamp in milliseconds in the request from a client system.
+Used for Message Signature generation and time limit (5 mins). var primaryTransaction = new PrimaryTransaction(); // PrimaryTransaction | Accepted request types: AliPaySaleTransaction, ChinaPnRSaleTransaction, PaymentCardCreditTransaction, PaymentCardForcedTicketTransaction, PaymentCardSaleTransaction, PaymentCardPreAuthTransaction, PaymentCardPayerAuthTransaction, PaymentTokenCreditTransaction, PaymentTokenPreAuthTransaction, PaymentTokenSaleTransaction, PaypalCreditTransaction, and SepaSaleTransaction. var messageSignature = messageSignature_example;  // string | Used to ensure the request has not been tampered with during transmission.
 The Message-Signature is the Base64 encoded HMAC hash (SHA256 algorithm with the API Secret as the key.)
-For more information, refer to the supporting documentation on the Developer Portal. (optional) var region = region_example;  // string | The region where client wants to process the transaction (optional)
+For more information, refer to the supporting documentation on the Developer Portal. (optional) var region = region_example;  // string | Indicates the region where the client wants the transaction to be processed.
+This will override the default processing region identified for the client.
+Available options are argentina, brazil, germany, india and northamerica.
+Region specific store setup and APIGEE boarding is required in order to use an alternate region for processing. (optional)

             try
             {
                 // Generate a primary transaction.
-                TransactionResponse result = apiInstance.PrimaryPaymentTransaction(contentType, clientRequestId, apiKey, timestamp, primaryTransaction, messageSignature, region);
+                TransactionResponse result = apiInstance.SubmitPrimaryTransaction(contentType, clientRequestId, apiKey, timestamp, primaryTransaction, messageSignature, region);
                 Debug.WriteLine(result);
             }
             catch (Exception e)
             {
-                Debug.Print("Exception when calling PaymentApi.PrimaryPaymentTransaction: " + e.Message );
+                Debug.Print("Exception when calling PaymentApi.SubmitPrimaryTransaction: " + e.Message );
             }
         }
     }